-The WGC will be able to deliver interventions during the following meetings:
+The WGC delivered interventions during the following meetings:

-The full intervention can be found under Resources.
+The full interventions can be found under Resources.

 How to Connect

-Key considerations for the upcoming May–June 2021 Climate Change Conference – sessions of the subsidiary bodies:
+Key considerations for the May–June 2021 Climate Change Conference – sessions of the subsidiary bodies:

 A race to gender-just climate ambition